skrantzman/XMP-Snippets/README.md

 * XMod Pro module installed in DNN.
 No license required to run in dev environment [XMod Pro](https://www.dnndev.com  "XMod Pro Home Page")
 * Optional - Form.X module installed in DNN.
 License Required [Form.X](http://reflectmediagroup.com/Products/XMod-Pro-Plugins/Details/prodid/18 "Form.X Home Page")

-> To work with .ascx files you need to change the language mode of the files from "xml"to "html" or add the following to your VS Code settings json file: __"files.associations": {
+> To work with .ascx files you need to change the language mode of the files from "xml" to "html" or add the following to your VS Code settings json file: __"files.associations": {
     "*.ascx": "html"
     }__